Origins & Analysis

 Roberta London, recruited by Mr. Seven, was beamed up to the Enterprise for interrogation.
 The frightened Roberta was soothed by Uhura, who reassured her that she was still among Earth people.

-Notable changes from the final-draft script to the filmed episode include:
+Notable changes from the final-draft script to the produced episode include:

 The supplemental Captain's log which immediately follows Seven's capture where Kirk describes "A man in a 20th-century business suit.
 What is he?
-Not even Spock's…etc." was not scripted.
+Not even Spock's…etc." was not in this script.

 McCoy was to enter the briefing room scene earlier, with Kirk showing impatience with him to report.